Product/Subject Area

 Grade Level

-Nearpod receives the Silver badge for Efficacy in enhancing learning outcomes from ICEIE
+Nearpod receives the Silver badge for Efficacy in enhancing learning outcomes from EduEvidence

-Freckle for Math receives the Silver badge for Efficacy in enhancing learning outcomes from ICEIE
+Freckle for Math receives the Silver badge for Efficacy in enhancing learning outcomes from EduEvidence

-The International Certification of Evidence of Impact in Education (ICEIE) has granted Renaissance's Freckle for Math the Silver badge (ESSA Tier 2) for Efficacy in enhancing learning outcomes.The full certification is available online: <https://eduevidence.org/products/>.
+EduEvidence, formerly the International Certification of Evidence of Impact in Education (ICEIE), has granted Renaissance's Freckle for Math the Silver badge (ESSA Tier 2) for Efficacy in enhancing learning outcomes.The full certification is available online: <https://eduevidence.org/products/>.

 Learning Progressions: The Incubator for Focus Skills and Trip Steps